Extended Regularized Dual Averaging Methods for Stochastic Optimization: Introduction

-Here $\tilde\nabla$ denotes a sampled gradient.
-Notice that the soft-thresholding parameter in the above iteration is $\lambda s_n$, which must be very small since the step size $s_n$ must go to $0$ if we wish to converge to the exact optimizer \cite{xiao2010dual}.
+Here $\tilde g_i$ denotes a sampled subgradient.
+Notice that the soft-thresholding parameter in the above iteration is $\lambda s_n$, which must be very small since the step size $s_n$ must go to $0$ if we wish to converge to the exact optimizer \cite{xiao2010dual} (note here that the gradient samples are stochastic).
 This means that the iterates generated by this methods will not be sparse even if the true optimizer is sparse.
 Further, due to the slow convergence rate of the algorithm, thresholding after training may introduce significant errors even though the true optimizer is sparse \cite{xiao2010dual}.
+This property of stochastic gradient descent also applies to other types of structure, such as low rank structure expected when using the nuclear norm as a regularizer \cite{candes2009exact}.

 This motivated the introduction of the regularized dual averaging (RDA) method \cite{xiao2010dual}, which is obtained by modifying the SDA algorithm in the following way

 where $\gamma_n = \sum_{i=1}^n s_i$.
 We can clarify the relationship between this method and the forward-backward subgradient descent method \eqref{fb_discretization} by setting $\alpha_n = 1$ and rewriting it in the following `leap-frog' form